This Discussion channel is currently closed.

 Default_avatar

-Rosemary Hampton over 8 years ago
+Rosemary Hampton about 9 years ago

 In this case, the net benefit for the state will not be there.
 The math does not prove a net profit.
 It won't preserve any mining jobs but will place a $17M burden onto business, government, and resident, including senior citizens.
 The rate shift won't affect how much revenue or profit MN Power totally makes.